-ACTION FUNCTION REFERENCE Add Attribute Brings up the Add Details dialog box to add an attribute to the object. • Attributes Pane Add Comment Creates a new text box entry in the comment pane.
+ACTION FUNCTION REFERENCE Add Attribute Brings up the Add Details dialog box which allows you to add an attribute to the object. • Attributes Pane Add Comment Displays a new text entry field in the Comments pane.
 Comments Pane

-ACTION FUNCTION REFERENCE Add Relationship Brings up the Add Relationships dialog box to link other system objects to the object.
-Relationships PanesAdditional Related Object Actions Add Source Brings up the Add Details dialog box to add a source to the object. • Sources Pane Create Task Opens up the Add Task dialog box. • Tags Pane Generate PDF Generates a PDF report of the object. • Reports Delete < Object > Deletes the system object.
-N/A
+ACTION FUNCTION REFERENCE Add Relationship Brings up the Add Relationships window which allows you to link other system objects to the object.
+Relationships PanesAdditional Related Object Actions Add Source Brings up the Add Details window which allows you to add a source to the object.
+Sources Pane Create Task Opens the Add Task window.
+Generate PDF Generates a PDF report of the object. • Reports Start Investigation Opens the Create Investigation window so that you can create a new investigation to which the object is automatically added.
+Editing an Investigation Add to Investigation Opens the Select Investigation window which allows you to add the object to one or more existing investigations.
+Delete < Object > The Are You Sure? window prompts you to confirm the deletion by clicking the Delete button.